HainesDustin/FIT4003_T2/README.md

 # FIT4003 Testing Self Driving Cars - Team 2

+## Introduction
+This package aims to investigate the impact of visual defects on camera feeds that are fed into AI models used in self driving cars.
+In particular, the model created by You Only Look Once as implemented by LeggedRobotics [GitHub](https://github.com/leggedrobotics/darknet_ros).
+Their implementation is included as a submodule for this repository.

 ## Prerequsities
 * Ubuntu 16.04 LTS
 * ROS Kinetic - [Install](http://wiki.ros.org/kinetic/Installation/Ubuntu)